KYPHOSIS TREATMENT

 Short-Term Outcomes

 Short-term outcomes of kyphosis surgery typically involve relief from pain, improvement in spinal alignment, and enhanced quality of life.
-Most patients experience significant pain reduction and are able to resume normal activities within a few months of surgery.
+Most patients experience significant pain reduction and can resume normal activities within a few months of surgery.

 Long-Term Outcomes